Louhike/Ugly-GDEmu-Games-Manager/README.md

 It also shows the free space on your SD card and the size of your games.

+WARNING: EDIT: The tool does not work well with the SD Card Maker of MadSheep for the time being.
+I will fix that in the future release.
+For the time being, use just one of them, not both at the same time.

 ## Roadmap
+1. Improve how the name of the game is retrieve.
+2. Make tool compatible with Mad Sheep SD Card Maker
+3. Sort games alphabetically in the SD card
-1. Copy files from SD to PC.
+4. Copy files from SD to PC.
-2. Increment the progress bar more gradually.
+5. Increment the progress bar more gradually.

 ## Technical roadmap
-1. Move all file manipulation code to BLL project.
+TODO

 ## Would be nice to have